ietf-wg-privacypass/draft-ietf-privacypass-auth-scheme-extensions/draft-wood-privacypass-auth-scheme-extensions.md

 Clients, Issuers, and Origins all agree on the content and encoding of this Extensions structure, i.e., they agree on the same type-length-value list.
-The list MUST be ordered by ExtensionType value, from 1 to 65535.
+The list MUST be ordered by ExtensionType value, from 0 to 65535.
+Extension types MAY be repeated.
 The value of the Extensions structure is used as-is when verifying the value of the corresponding "token" parameter in the "PrivateToken" authentication header.
 As an example, Clients presenting this extension parameter to origins would use an Authorization header field like the following:

 ~~~
 Authorization: PrivateToken token="abc...", extensions="def..."